owaisilyasgh/Migraine-Barometer/README.md

 *   **JavaScript Structure:** Organized into ES6 modules located in the `js/` directory, promoting better code organization and maintainability.
 *   **PWA:** Service Worker for basic caching and offline capabilities, Web App Manifest.
 *   **Charting:** [Highcharts](https://www.highcharts.com/) library for displaying pressure data and highlighting event ranges.
+*   **Data Source:** [Open-Meteo API](https://open-meteo.com/) for surface pressure data.
 *   **Data Storage:**
-    *   `localStorage` for migraine logs.
+    *   `localStorage` for migraine logs and user preferences.
+    *   Pressure data from the API is cached in `localStorage` to reduce API calls and for faster loading.
-    *   Automated pressure events (including their merged/unmerged states) are managed in JavaScript memory and are session-specific (not persisted between page loads).
+    *   Automated pressure events are managed in JavaScript memory and re-calculated when data updates.
-*   **Mock Data:** Uses `mock_pressure_data.json` for barometric pressure data.
-In a real application, this would typically come from a weather API.

 ## Setup and Usage